Ad-White/my-vehicle-history/README.md

 **Deletion Confirmation**

 - As a defensive approach to the possiblity that any of the deletion options on the site are selected by mistake.
 I have added a modal component to give the user or admin user, a further saftey feature to confirm deletion of the vehicle or vehicle type in question.

+### Future Implementations

+**Extra Form Inputs**

+- Add inputs to get data for horsepower, and torque rating.
+Month and year of purchase?
+Duration of ownership?

+**Contact Page**

+- Implement Flask Mail.
+So site user's can contact me with any suggestions.
+Or report any problems they may be experiencing.

+**Ratings System**

+- A ratings system for visitors/members to be able to rate each others vehicles.

+**Update Registration Requirements**

+- Include email address and confirmation of email address.
+Possibly implement Re-Capture?
+Google Authentication, etc.